jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/crawling/how_to_exclude_some_part_of_webpage_from_crawling.md

-OpenSearchServer allows you to exclude certain part of webpage from crawling.
+OpenSearchServer allows you to exclude certain parts of a webpage from being crawled.

 ### Excluding content using opensearchserver.ignore CSS class

-The content of any HTML tag with the class `opensearchserver.ignore` will be removed while crawling.
+The content of any HTML tag with the class `opensearchserver.ignore` will be ignored while crawling.

 The `opensearchserver.ignore` class can also be added with your existing CSS classes.